tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 #### Range Proof Protocol with Logarithmic Size

-This rotocol provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
+This protocol provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
 It is build up in 5 parts:

 - how to construct a range proof that requires the *verifier* $ \mathcal{V} $ to check an inner product between two vectors;
 - how to replace the inner product argument with an efficient inner-product argument;
 - how to efficiently aggregate $ m $ range proofs into one short proof;
-- how to make interactive public coin protocols non-interactive by using the Fiat-Shamir Heuristic<sup>[def](#fsh)</sup> and
+- how to make interactive public coin protocols non-interactive by using the Fiat-Shamir<sup>[def](#fsh)</sup> heuristic and
 - how to allow multiple parties to construct a single aggregate range proof.

 A diagrammatic overview of a range proof protocol implementation using Elliptic Curve Pedersen Commitments<sup>[def][ecpc~]</sup> is given in Figure&nbsp;3.